DelazJ/QGIS-Documentation/docs/user_manual/map_views/elevation_profile.rst

 for visualizing elevation data along a line.
 It supports vector, raster, mesh and point cloud layers.
 Data can be of 2D or 3D type.

-To add an elevation profile view, go to :menuselection:`View -->` |newElevationProfile| :menuselection:`Elevation Profile` menu.
+To add an elevation profile view, go to :menuselection:`View --> Elevation Profiles -->` and press |newElevationProfile| :menuselection:`New Elevation Profile` to create an elevation profile based on the project layer tree.

 You can add as many profile views as you want, and they can be docked, piled on top of each other, or floating.
+They are stored in the project upon saving the project.

+The :menuselection:`View --> Elevation Profiles --> Manage Elevation Profiles...` button opens the :guilabel:`Elevation Profile Manager` dialog listing all available elevation profile views, and allowing to:

+* search for an elevation profile
+* open any elevation profile in the project
+* duplicate, rename or remove an existing elevation profile

 .. _figure_elevation_tool_interaction: